sawyer-greaves/lab-wiki-test/Git_Standards.md

 - Avoid committing large files unless there is a good reason (e.g. images for documentation, etc).
 - Make smaller commits and push often.
 - Use descriptive commit messages
-- Set `user.email` to the email address that is associated with your membership in the Utah Telerobotics Bitbucket workspace so your commits can be associated properly on the website.
+- Set `user.email` to the email address that is associated with your membership in the Magnetic & Medical Robotics Lab Bitbucket workspace so your commits can be associated properly on the website.
 - Mark important commits (e.g. commits that correspond to the state of the code for a journal or conference publication) using a Git tag.
 - If a repository depends on another repository, tag the commit of the dependee